 Suffering from sciatica can lead to pain-causing asymmetry in your limbs that results in the shortening of one leg than the other.
 Therefore, you can practice various poses of yoga for lower back pain that can help in resetting the sacroiliac joint.

 It pushes your sacrum back to its original place without causing any discomfort.
-Rather, you can feel the soothing effect of practicing sacrum setting yoga poses that indirectly relieves you from sciatica pain.
+Rather, you can feel the soothing effect of practising sacrum setting yoga poses that indirectly relieves you from sciatica pain.

 You need to practice gentle yoga poses that enhance the overall mobility of your lower back, decompressing the location of your sciatica nerve that decreases the sciatica nerve compression.
 When you lie down, you can practice pelvic tilts to improve the elasticity of your spine.